-Helmet Falls CG to Tumbling Creek CG to Paint Pots Parking Lot, 11.1 km, 50 m Elevation Gain, 522 m Elevation Loss, 4 hrs 57 min.
+Tumbling Creek CG to Paint Pots Parking Lot, 11.1 km, 50 m Elevation Gain, 522 m Elevation Loss, 4 hrs 57 min.

-After viewing the underappreciated but still impressive Tumbling Falls, not even sure if that is an official name, continued on down the pleasantly graded trail.
-The hiking was uneventful for the most part but we did pass through some quite large piles of avalanche debris that Parks Canada had fortunately cut a path through.
+After viewing the underappreciated but still impressive Tumbling Falls, not even sure if that is an official name, we continued on down the pleasantly graded trail.
+The hiking was uneventful for the most part but we did pass through some quite impressive piles of avalanche debris that Parks Canada had fortunately cut a path through.

 We came across the remnants of an old house (-116.22359, 51.14809) complete with old rusty tins that probably once held food.
 I have contacted Parks Canada about the history of the cabin.
 At the present Parks Canada are unsure about the history of the cabin and have passed on my information request to their archivist.

 We headed back down the trail after a 10 minute break.
 The trail went across a loose unvegetated slope.
-Did not want to slip here or it would be a rough ride into the creek.
+Did not want to slip here or it would be a rough slide into the creek.
 The trail cut back up into the forest where it was almost overgrown by the lush vegetation.
 After 5.5 km of going north-east the trail turned 90 degrees as the creek was deflected around a ridge coming down from Tumbling NES that extended almost due north.
 We then went down a steep slope dropping 95 m in just 0.4 km.
 This brought us to the confluence of Tumbling Creek and Ochre Creek.
 We had nice open views all around us.
 It was 12:30pm now it was time for a proper lunch.
 We only had 4.2 km to go mostly on trail we had already been on just 2 days ago.

 We got going about 10 minutes after the entertainment had ended.
 Ken tried to provide a bit of his own entertainment by bounding on the bridge in an effort to set up a standing wave.
 It did not really work all that well.
-It was only about 400 m from the bridge to the junction with the Helmet Falls trail that we had hiked up on day 1.
+It was only about 400 m from the bridge to the junction with the Helmet Falls trail that we had hiked on day 1.